OPUS Research Assessment Framework (RAF)

 The development of the RAF draws inspiration from influential policy developments and existing frameworks such as the San Francisco Declaration on Research Assessment (DORA), Leiden Manifesto for Research Metrics, Hong Kong Principles, and Recommendations by the Open Science Policy Platform (OSSP), among others.
 By incorporating elements from these important documents, the RAF aims to create a comprehensive assessment tool that combines both quantitative and qualitative approaches, encompasses research and non-research activities, and caters to the unique needs of RPOs and RFOs.

 During the development process, certain points for consideration and improvement have emerged.
-The framework aims to be comprehensive yet customizable, allowing organizations to prioritize specific areas while still covering all essential aspects.
+The framework aims to be comprehensive yet customisable, allowing organisations to prioritise specific areas while still covering all essential aspects.
 Feedback on whether any important areas have been overlooked and whether the chosen categories and indicator groups are appropriate will be crucial.

 As the implementation of the OPUS RAF commences, it holds the potential to transform research evaluation practices, promoting a culture of excellence, accountability, and transparency.
 Institutions embracing this groundbreaking framework will drive positive change in the research community.